Buying Guides By Ethan Parker May 23, 2026 10 min read

 2) Prioritize wet safety if rain is common

-Many people shop “dry grip” first.
-For real-world confidence, check wet braking and hydroplaning resistance.
-Look for features like wide grooves, strong water evacuation, and compounds that work well before the tire warms up.
+Many drivers shop for dry grip first.
+For real-world confidence, wet braking and hydroplaning resistance matter just as much.
+Look for strong water evacuation, stable wet handling, and predictable behavior before the tire is fully warmed up.

-🏁 Best performance summer tires (2026): 7 models worth considering
+🏁 Best performance summer tires: 7 models worth considering

 7) Falken Azenis FK520